jaredhoberock/thrust-workshop/more_points/README.md

     generate_random_points(points);

-We'll keep our `points` data on the CPU in a `std::vector` for now.
-Later, we'll move it to the GPU with a `thrust::device_vector`.
 Inside of `generate_random_points` is just a call to `thrust::tabulate` which produces random points.

+In the sequential version of the code we keep our `points` data in a `std::vector`.
+Now that we know about the magic of `thrust::device_vector`, we'll port instances of `std::vector` to `thrust::device_vector` as we go along.

 ## Bounding the Points